owenlow/pi-sensor-service/README.md

 ### Database setup

 I'm running this on a raspberry pi with Raspberry Pi OS (Debian Buster) so for using a supported version of MongoDB I am using the dated version provided by the repository (v2.4.14)

+**NOTE**: Be sure to check the mongo port used in the .env file, i've configured it to use a non-default value.